Understanding Local Traders Exploit

 The exploit could have been prevented to a greater extent if the contract had properly inherited functionalities from OpenZeppelin Contracts’ ERC20Burnable, which correctly implements the burnFrom function.

+The impact or aftermath of this attack could have been significantly reduced if the team associated with Deus Finance had set up a dedicated cover pool in the Neptune Mutual marketplace.
 Users who purchase the available parametric cover policies do not need to provide loss evidence in order to receive payouts.
 Payouts can be claimed as soon as an incident is resolved through the incident resolution system.
-At the moment, our marketplace is available on two popular blockchain networks, Ethereum, and Arbitrum.
+At the moment, the marketplace is available on two popular blockchain networks: Ethereum and Arbitrum.

 Reference Source BlockSec, PeckShield